Skip to the main content

 Course introduction

-You will receive an induction to our well resourced studio, excellent tutor teaching, new knowledge and skills in observational drawing, and opportunities to develop your creativity.
+You will receive supportive tutoring, new knowledge and skills in material use, and opportunities to develop your creativity.

 Please note: Due to the high demand of these part time courses, if you start a course but can no longer carry on, you will not be eligible for a full course refund.
 If you enrol on a course and the start date passes, you will not be eligible for a course material fee refund.
 If you get remitted fees and attend your course for free, if you do not attend the first two sessions without letting the tutor know or without valid reason, you will be withdrawn from the course.
 Many thanks for your understanding.